Joseph Greenberg: Career

 After the war, Greenberg taught at the University of Minnesota before returning to Columbia University in 1948 as a teacher of anthropology.
 While in New York, he became acquainted with Roman Jakobson and André Martinet.
 They introduced him to the Prague school of structuralism, which influenced his work.

 In 1962, Greenberg relocated to the anthropology department at Stanford University in California, where he continued working for the rest of his life.
 In 1965 Greenberg served as president of the African Studies Association.
 That same year, he was elected to the United States National Academy of Sciences.
 He was later elected to the American Academy of Arts and Sciences (1973) and the American Philosophical Society (1975).
-In 1996 he received the highest award for a scholar in Linguistics, the Gold Medal of Philology.

 Contributions to linguistics

+Methodology

+Greenberg said, "Let us assume even that accident resemblances between two languages can be rather high, say twenty percent.
+The chance that some single meaningful form will appear with similar sound and meaning is then 1/5."

 Linguistic typology

-Greenberg is considered the founder of modern linguistic typology, a field that he has revitalized with his publications in the 1960s and 1970s.
-Greenberg's reputation rests partly on his contributions to synchronic linguistics and the quest to identify linguistic universals.
+Greenberg has been described as a founder of modern linguistic typology.
+His publications contributed to the development in the field through the 1960s and 1970s.
+Greenberg's work in synchronic linguistics focused on identifying linguistic universals.
 During the late 1950s, Greenberg began to examine languages covering a wide geographic and genetic distribution.
-He located a number of interesting potential universals as well as many strong cross-linguistic tendencies.
+He identified a number of proposed linguistic universals and cross-linguistic tendencies.

 In particular, Greenberg conceptualized the idea of "implicational universal", which has the form, "if a language has structure X, then it must also have structure Y." For example, X might be "mid front rounded vowels" and Y "high front rounded vowels" (for terminology see phonetics).
 Many scholars adopted this kind of research following Greenberg's example and it remains important in synchronic linguistics.

 Like Noam Chomsky, Greenberg sought to discover the universal structures on which human language is based.
 Unlike Chomsky, Greenberg's method was functionalist, rather than formalist.
-An argument to reconcile the Greenbergian and Chomskyan methods can be found in Linguistic Universals (2006), edited by Ricardo Mairal and Juana Gil.

 Mass comparison

 Greenberg rejected the opinion, prevalent among linguists since the mid-20th century, that comparative reconstruction was the only method to discover relationships between languages.
 He argued that genetic classification is methodologically prior to comparative reconstruction, or the first stage of it: one cannot engage in the comparative reconstruction of languages until one knows which languages to compare (1957:44).

 He also criticized the prevalent opinion that comprehensive comparisons of two languages at a time (which commonly take years to perform) could establish language families of any size.
-He argued that, even for 8 languages, there are already 4,140 ways to classify them into distinct families, while for 25 languages there are 4,638,590,332,229,999,353 ways (1957:44).
+He argued that the number of possible classifications increases exponentially with the number of languages compared (1957:44).
 For comparison, the proposed Niger–Congo family is said to have some 1,500 languages.
 He thought language families of any size needed to be established by some scholastic means other than bilateral comparison.
 The theory of mass comparison is an attempt to demonstrate such means.